calebCrackle/tbpub-blockexplorer/README.md

 ## tbPUB Transaction

 tbPUB uses a certian type of Bitcoin Transaction that is used to discover Root Nodes and Published Books.
-All tbPUB Transactions have one output that sends to a script that starts with OP_RETURN(0xa9).
-The rest of the script is as follows:
+All tbPUB Transactions have one output that sends to a script constructed as follows:
-1. The text "TBPUB"
+1. (RED)    OP_RETURN(0xa9)
-2.1.
-A 0 to indicate a Root Node URI
+2. (GREEN)  The text "TBPUB"
-2.2.
-Or a 1 to indicate a Book Hash
+3. (BLUE)   A 0 to indicate a Root Node URI OR a 1 to indicate a Book Hash
-3. The URI or Book Hash as indicated above
+4. (PURPLE) The URI or Book Hash as indicated above

 ![resources](https://docs.google.com/drawings/d/e/2PACX-1vSgik6ZBIjJLcii07vS8Lk9De2VsoUDsqZgCeFFlZUg-Y6JljoVq3MVhRcCifDtEe6UvsxYu4Fkl32a/pub?w=480&h=360)